gfredericks/vcr-clj/README.md

 is performed using the cassette in the directory.
 You can delete it to force a re-record.

+Namespaced keywords can be used to group cassettes in the filesystem.

 ### Customizing

 Each var that is recorded can be customized with options: